thegooddocsproject/request-for-comment/template-quality-checklist.md

 - [ ] The template guide is well-written, clear, and provides sound advice to template users.

-### Before you start requirements (optional) - PULL REQUEST REVIEWER ONLY
+### Deep dive requirements (optional) - PULL REQUEST REVIEWER ONLY

 - [ ] Check rendered Markdown output to ensure it renders correctly and follows the template markdown style guide.
-- [ ] The before you start guide title is present and is an H1.
+- [ ] The deep drive title is present and is an H1.
-- [ ] The before you start guide provides helpful advice about necessary requirements before writing this type of documentation.
+- [ ] The deep dive guide provides helpful advice about necessary requirements for writing this type of documentation.
 - [ ] The template set is well-organized and the contents flow in a logical order.
 - [ ] The template is well-written and clear.